கஞ்சி (Kanji) – another cold remedy

 1. Wash the red rice, add water and boil.

 2. Grind the coriander with 1/2 cup water and set aside.
-We don’t have a grinder, so we did it the old fashioned way.
+We don’t have a grinder, so we did it the old fashioned way (see photo below).

 3. When the rice is cooked, add the salt, chillies, onion, coriander and coconut milk – bring to boil and cook for about 5 mins.